Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Problem Formulation and Proposed Low-Complex Solution

 \subsection{Sub-problem IV: Joint UCJ's Trajectory and Velocity Optimization}

 We focus on jointly optimizing the UCJ's trajectory $\q_j$ and velocity $\v_j$ while keeping the transmit powers, UIRS's beamforming matrix, and user scheduling $\pmb{\alpha}$ fixed.
-The corresponding sub-problem is given in \eqref{p4_cond2} (shown on top of the next page),
+The corresponding sub-problem is given as problem $(\P4)$ (shown on top of the next page),

 where

 Problem $(\P4)$ is nonconvex being in the form of minimum of sum-of-fractional-nonlinear-programming.
 To facilitate the development of optimization framework, we first mention the following lemma.